holly-hacker/EazFixer/README.md

 A deobfuscation tool for Eazfuscator.

 ## Description
 EazFixer is a deobfuscation tool for [Eazfuscator](https://www.gapotchenko.com/eazfuscator.net), a commercial .NET obfuscator.
-Right now, it can only decrypt strings, but later ~~when it grows up~~ it may support more features as I need them.
+For a list of features, see the list below.

 ### Implemented features:
-- String encryption (through invokation, after patching anti-invoke protection)
+* String encryption (through invokation)
+* Resource encryption (through invokation)

 ### Considered features:
 * Code and data virtualization
-* Resource encryption (in-progress, see [this branch](https://github.com/HoLLy-HaCKeR/EazFixer/tree/ResourceResolver))
 * Assembly encryption/embedding

 ### Not considered: